raffaele-sg/batteries-included/README.md

 )
 ```

 The `ModelBuilder` brings together the battery and the price scenarios to formulate and solve the optimization problem.
 Constraints can be added step by step: in the example above, the storage level is fixed to start at 50% and end at least at 50%, a bidding strategy is enforced, and imbalances are allowed with a penalty cost.
 The method `.solve()` then computes the optimal bidding strategy and resulting dispatch.

 Importantly, the choice of constraints determines the type of benchmark being simulated:
 - Removing `.constrain_bidding_strategy()` simulates profits when dispatch is free to vary by scenario (perfect foresight).
 - Replacing `.constrain_bidding_strategy()` with `.constrain_dispatch_across_scenarios()` simulates one single deterministic dispatch across all scenarios (no bidding strategy).

 These variations correspond to the three cases illustrated in the **Example** section of the README.

+ℹ️ **Simultaneous charging and discharging**

+By default, the optimization may find solutions that involve simultaneous charging and discharging.
+A common edge case occurs when variable costs are negligible and prices turn negative: in this situation, the model is incentivized to maximize energy losses by charging and discharging at the same time.
+Whenever such simultaneous dispatch is detected, a warning is generated.

+This behavior can be prevented by adding `.constrain_simultaneous_dispatch()`.
+However, note that this introduces additional binary constraints, which increase computational complexity and may slow down the solver.

 ### Extract the bidding strategy